News Tower: Reception

 News Tower received generally positive reviews from critics who praised its unique theme and engaging gameplay mechanics while noting some areas for improvement in its Early Access state.
 GameStar described the game as having "a really good foundation" despite being newly released in Early Access.
 TechRadar called it "an incredibly fun and fast-paced newspaper sim and management game," noting that "there's so much to do and explore in this indie game that you'll never be at a loose end".

 GameLuster noted problems with the tutorial, stating it "made a bad first impression when I initially booted up the game".
 GamesHub pointed out tutorial clarity issues, noting "the game does provide a tutorial at the start, it could be clearer with its guidance and instructions – there are elements that feel intuitive, but others that I had to reread multiple times to parse".

 News Tower was the biggest winner at the 2024 Dutch Game Awards, establishing Sparrow Night as a notable presence in the Netherlands' game development industry.
-The Dutch Game Awards jury praised the game as a spectacular debut, noting that each game mechanic is utilized to its full potential and the depth of the gameplay caters to both strategy enthusiasts and newcomers.
+The Dutch Game Awards jury praised the game as a spectacular debut, noting that each game mechanic is used to its full potential and the depth of the gameplay caters to both strategy enthusiasts and newcomers.
 The game won four awards at the Dutch Game Awards, including Best Game, Best Audio, Best Game Design, and Best Debut Game.